 The above 4 options to verify patient eligibility are all in-house methods, though an increasing number of practices are electing to outsource their verification needs.
 This is often a viable option for many practices because it takes all of the responsibility for checking patient eligibility (and often the responsibility for securing payments, as well) and delegates the tasks to a vendor that specializes in them, cutting down on time between payments and claim denials.

-Choosing the Right Processes for You
+Choose the Right Patient Eligibility Verification Processes for Your Practice

 Of course, every practice is different and has different needs.
 Some practices may still be most comfortable with the old school methods of calling and faxing in patient information, while some may need an upgrade.
 It’s more important to find the right fit for your practice than it is to get the most updated technology.